text © Don Davis

 intuition but often trusted it in inappropriate domains.
 A funding

-crisis early in the program was initiated by a dream Hitler supposedly
+crisis in the program was initiated by a dream Hitler supposedly

 had suggesting the V-2 would be a failure.
 Similarly reasoned